malworthy/verybasic/README.md

 ## Data types

 There are 4 datatypes.
 String, Number, Boolean and Array.
-There are no 'true' and 'false' keywords.
 Arrays can hold any datatype

 ```
 x = "hello"  ' string
 x = 123  ' number floating point
-x = (1 == 2) ' boolean, if this case 'false'
+x = true ' boolean
 x = array(1,1,1) ' create an array of 3 elements with the number 1
 ```